themouette/fossil-view/README.markdown

 Contributing
 ------------

-To run local server, use the `npm start` command.
+To run local server, use the `grunt dev` command.

 To run the test suite, use the `grunt test` command.